[Updated 7 November 2017]

 Many traditional approaches to community development start with a needs analysis or some other way of focusing on the community’s needs (Henry, 2013; Hipwell, 2009; Kretzmann & McKnight, 1993; Mathie & Cunningham, 2003; Peters, 2013).
 This gives us the half-empty glass.
 In creating a needs map we focus on the problems in a community, and can overlook many community strengths.
 When talking about individuals we might focus on how they are unemployed, drug users, apathetic or unskilled.
 Families are seen as being dysfunctional, abusive, or violent.
 Communities can be labelled as being toxic, disconnected or unsafe, with high levels of unemployment and isolation.
 So it isn’t surprising that, with all these problems, the control of funds and services go to external organisations.

-Kretzmann (2010) suggest some potential consequences of the needs map when communities are labelled being needy and deficient.
+Jodi Kretzmann (2010, see also Kretzmann & McKnight, 1993) suggest some potential consequences of the needs map when communities are labelled as needy and deficient.
 People living in the community may begin to internalise this portrayal and see themselves as being deficient.
 It can be a vicious cycle because as a community is labelled as unsafe, toxic and deficient, residents stop turning to each other for support and can become scared of their own community.
 Relationships within the community thus start to deteriorate.

 When I worked on caravan parks, we were more likely to get funding if we talked about unemployment, domestic violence and marginalisation, rather than the sense of community and informal social networks.
 (See ‘I try and make it feel more like a home’ – families living in caravan parks for two different ways of seeing caravan parks.)
-The irony is that if programs are unsuccessful in addressing the ‘problems’ with in the community, more resources often flow into the community.
-As Kretzmann (2010) suggests ‘All of this tends to feed a downward spiral, leading to residents who share a negative self-image and an experience of growing hopelessness’ (p.
+The irony is that if programs are unsuccessful in addressing the ‘problems’ within the community, more resources can be given to the services trying to “fix” things.
+As Jody Kretzmann (2010) suggests ‘All of this tends to feed a downward spiral, leading to residents who share a negative self-image and an experience of growing hopelessness’ (p.
 485).

 But we can ask questions in two ways.